Quorafind/Obsidian-Table-Toolset/README.md

 # Usage

 - Install and enable this plugin.
-- Type in a table cell, when you want to create new line, type shift + enter.
+- Type in a table cell, when you want to create new line, type shift + enter(Obsidian support).
-- Use any multiline syntax you want.
+- Use any multiline syntax you want(Plugin support).

 like